learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-3. Why is it important to have validations in your application?
+3. What is a migration?
+Why would you use one?

   Your answer: